lontiplatform/martini-build-pipeline-aws/terraform/README.md

 To add a new pipeline:

 1. Create a new folder under `terraform/pipelines/`.
-2. Reuse existing modules under `terraform/modules/` where possible.
+2. Reuse the IAM modules under `terraform/modules/` where appropriate.
+3. Use Terraform Registry modules for infrastructure (S3, CloudWatch, etc.), consistent with existing stacks.
-3. Reference any new buildspecs or scripts from `terraform/buildspecs/` and `terraform/scripts/`.
+4. Add any new buildspecs or scripts under:
+   - `terraform/buildspecs/`
+   - `terraform/scripts/`
-4. Add a small README in the new pipeline folder following the existing style:
+5. Add a README in the new pipeline folder following this style:
    - Short intro
-   - Repository structure
+   - Repository structure for that pipeline
    - Requirements
-   - How to run Terraform
+   - How to run Terraform / OpenTofu
-   - Inputs table (if applicable)
+   - Auto-generated Inputs section (`terraform-docs` with `<!-- BEGIN_TF_DOCS -->` / `<!-- END_TF_DOCS -->`)